Wildfire Map Spotlight: Tule, Juniper Dunes and Twin Sisters fires, Washington

 What are the name and location of the wildfires?

-As of June 15, 2026, the Tule Fire, Juniper Dunes Fire, and Highway 730/Twin Sisters Fire are burning in southeastern Washington, prompting ongoing firefighting efforts across the region.
+As of June 30, 2026, the Roza Fire, Tucannon Fire, Tule Fire, Juniper Dunes Fire, and Highway 730/Twin Sisters Fire impacted several areas of southeastern and central Washington.

-The Tule Fire is burning near the 4100 Block of Tule Road south of Toppenish in Washington, near Satus Peak and within the Yakima region (1).
+The Tule Fire burned near the 4100 Block of Tule Road south of Toppenish in Washington, near Satus Peak and within the Yakima region.
+The fire is now 100% contained after burning 24,090 acres.

-The Juniper Dunes Fire is burning approximately 3.6 miles east-southeast of Kruse Road in Franklin County, Washington, within the Juniper Dunes wilderness area, which is currently closed to the public (2).
+The Juniper Dunes Fire burned approximately 3.6 miles east-southeast of Kruse Road in Franklin County, Washington, within the Juniper Dunes Wilderness area (4).

-The Highway 730/Twin Sisters Fire is burning near US Highway 730 and Milepost 5 in Walla Walla County, Washington, and has spread toward the Oregon border into Umatilla County, Oregon (3).
+The Highway 730/Twin Sisters Fire burned near US Highway 730 and Milepost 5 in Washington and Oregon near the state border region.
+Firefighters fully contained the incident (5).

 Which cities or areas are affected by the wildfires?